 - HIV testing and counselling

-- Prevention, diagnosis and treatment of tuberculosis
+- Sexual and reproductive health interventions (incl. screening, diagnosis and treatment of STIs).

 The International HIV/AIDS Alliance recommended package also includes: